didac-crst/mockexchange-api/README.md

 I genuinely didn’t expect it to be so much.

 And yet — I like it.
-This is how I relax: by designing systems no one asked for, solving problems I created myself, and occasionally shouting at pandas because my columns won't align.
+This is how I relax: designing systems no one asked for, solving problems I created myself,
+and picking up strange new skills in the process — the kind you never set out to learn, but somehow end up mastering.

 Which brings us to **2025**, and **MockExchange**:
 a stateless, deterministic, no-risk spot-exchange emulator that speaks fluent **ccxt**,